All organizations are perfectly designed to get the results they get.

 - They ask the same questions as the internally-driven company: “What products should we make and sell?”
 However, now they want the customer to answer these questions.

-- Point out that it is not the same as asking customers for their input and feedback.
+This is not the same as asking customers for their input and feedback.
 It is based on making decisions about how they want to compete.

 - What is the long-term vision of our organization?

-- Are we internally driven, customer-driven, or market driven?
+- Are we internally driven, customer-driven, or market-driven?